 But, termination is a serious employment action that when initiated by the employer is generally the culmination of a series of progressive disciplinary actions.
 The employer has generally signaled loud and clear that the employee is in danger of employment termination.

-Termination occurs when an employer or an employee end an employee's employment with a particular employer.
+Termination occurs when an employer or an employee ends an employee's employment with a particular employer.
 Termination can be voluntary or involuntary depending on the circumstances.
-When termination is initiated by the employer, it is usually involuntary although, under some circumstances, the employee and the employer may mutually agree to end their employment relationship
+When termination is initiated by the employer, it is usually involuntary although, under some circumstances, the employee and the employer may mutually agree to end their employment relationship.

 What's Involved in a Voluntary Termination?

 In a voluntary termination, an employee resigns from his or her job.
 Resignations occur for a variety of reasons that may include: a new job, a spouse or partner's acceptance of a new job in a distant location, returning to school, an opportunity to take on a managerial role, and retirement.

 Voluntary termination can also occur for less positive reasons.
 The employee doesn't get along with their boss.
 They see no opportunity to continue growth and progress in their current company.
 The job responsibilities in their current job changed and now, they are no longer doing something that they love every day.
 They have to work every day with a coworker who bullies them in subtle ways that are not outwardly noticeable.